brightsg/TSUniformGrid/README.md

 Add `TSUniformGrid` and `TSUniformStack` to your Xcode project.

 A grid is constructed from rows.
 Subviews are then added to the rows (instances of `TSUniformStack`).
+Rows may or may not have the same number of subviews.
+If they do then a true uniform grid will result.

 	#import "TSUniformGrid.h"